This post may contain affiliate links. Please read my disclosure.

 - Place in a ziplock freezer bag and use the water displacement method to remove the air from the bag.

-- Heat a cast iron skillet over medium high heat while the burgers rest.
+- Heat a cast iron skillet over high heat while the burgers rest.

 - Remove and serve on buns with condiments.